 The complainant submitted that he had not been afforded procedural fairness by the agency.
-However, the Commissioner was satisfied that the agency had provided material which demonstrated that the complainant had been informed of the nature and substance of the allegations made against him and that he had been given an opportunity to respond to those allegations.
-In addition, the Commissioner considered that the agency had provided the complainant with information detailing the action it had taken and proposed to take in relation to dealing with those allegations.
+However, the Commissioner was satisfied that the agency had provided material which demonstrated that the complainant had been informed of the action the agency had taken and that it proposed to take in relation to dealing with his complaint against the fellow employee.

-Therefore, the Commissioner considered that the public interests identified in favour of disclosure - including the public interest in affording the complainant procedural fairness - had largely been satisfied by the information provided to the complainant by the agency in the course of it dealing with the allegations concerning the complainant.
+Therefore, the Commissioner considered that the public interests identified in favour of disclosure - including the public interest in affording the complainant procedural fairness - had largely been satisfied by the information provided to the complainant by the agency in the course of it dealing with the allegations made by the complainant.

-On 7 May 2015 the Information Commissioner advised the complainant in a preliminary view that, in his view, the disputed document was exempt under clause 3(1) as claimed by the agency.
-The complainant was invited to withdraw the complaint or, alternatively, to provide further submissions.
-The complainant made further submissions to the Commissioner.
-The Commissioner considered the complainant's further submissions.
-However, the Commissioner did not consider that the complainant's submissions raised any new matters relevant to his consideration.
-Therefore, the Commissioner was not dissuaded from his preliminary view.
+On 18 September 2015 the Commissioner advised the complainant in a preliminary view that, in his view, the disputed document was exempt under clause 3(1) as claimed by the agency.
+The complainant was invited to withdraw the complaint or, alternatively, to provide further submissions relevant to the matters for his consideration.

-Accordingly, the Commissioner confirmed the agency's decision and found that the disputed document was exempt under clause 3(1) of Schedule 1 to the FOI Act.
+The complainant made further submissions.
+After considering the complainant's further submissions, the A/Commissioner was not dissuaded from the Commissioner's preliminary view that the disputed document was exempt under clause 3(1) of Schedule 1 to the FOI Act.